Skip to main content

 • understand your charity’s obligations

-• determine the policies, procedures and systems your charity needs in order to manage those risks and obligations.
+• determine the policies, procedures and systems your charity needs to manage those risks and obligations.

 Risk assessment

-A risk assessment will help your charity identify the risks that come with its work with people, prioritise each risk according to its likelihood and consequences, and identify the policies, procedures and systems that will deal with the risks.
+A risk assessment will help your charity to identify the risks that come with its work with people, prioritise each risk according to its likelihood and consequences, and identify the policies, procedures and systems to address the risks.

-You can conduct risk assessments for the whole organisation, for a department, or even for specific processes, programs or projects.
-Risk assessments do not have to be complex and bureaucratic.
-A simple and methodical approach is best.
+You can conduct risk assessments for the whole organisation, a department, or for specific processes, programs or projects.
+Risk assessments do not have to be complex; a simple and methodical approach is best.

 When conducting a risk assessment, you should: